datahub-project/datahub/docker/datahub-upgrade/README.md

 2. **NoCodeDataMigrationCleanup**: Cleanses graph index, search index, and key-value store of legacy DataHub data (metadata_aspect table) once the No Code Data Migration has completed successfully.
 No arguments.

+3. **RestoreIndices**: Restores indices by fetching the latest version of each aspect and producing MAE

+4. **RestoreBackup**: Restores the storage stack from a backup of the local database

 ## Environment Variables

 To run the `datahub-upgrade` container, some environment variables must be provided in order to tell the upgrade CLI